atlassian-archive/dataschool/dataschool/mission.md

 ---
 title: Our Mission
 meta_title: The Data School Mission
-description: We want to JOIN people ON data by creating the best resources for building a data driven organization.
+description: Our mission is to JOIN people ON data by creating the best free resources for building a data driven organization.

 ---
 <h1 class="title centered mb-5">{{page.title}}</h1>